letsencrypt/boulder/README.md

 `$GOPATH`.
 So you can edit code on your host and it will be immediately reflected inside Docker images run with docker-compose.

+If docker-compose fails with an error message like "Cannot start service
+boulder: oci runtime error: no such file or directory" or "Cannot create container for service boulder" you should double check that your `$GOPATH` exists and is valid (e.g. does not contain any special characters).

 By default, Boulder uses a fake DNS resolver that resolves all hostnames to 127.0.0.1.
 This is suitable for running integration tests inside the Docker container.
 If you want Boulder to be able to communicate with a client running